-Our Highlander Priest deck list guide outlines the best deck for Kobolds and Catacombs.
-This Highlander Priest guide also contains Mulligan advice, strategy tips, card combos and synergies.
+Our Highlander Priest deck list guide features the best deck list for Season 47 (February 2018).
+Our Highlander Priest guide also contains Mulligan advice, card combos and strategy tips.

 Highlander Priest was a relatively new Hearthstone archetype to show up in 2017, and it's only gone from strength to strength since a handful of meta-stifling cards were nerfed in the Frozen Throne era.
 The release of Kobolds and Catacombs has done nothing to slow this juggernaut down, and we expect it to continue being a big part of the meta going forwards.

 It's a deck which is stuffed to the brim with removal options to ensure you remain in control at all times, while key card Raza the Chained ensures a steady stream of free healing is available to you throughout the match.
 That can of course be converted into damage by Shadowreaper Anduin, and your new repeatable hero power can be combined with cheap cards to deliver a surprising amount of burst damage on a single turn.
 With Prophet Velen on the board that job only gets easier!

 We say "easier" but the fact is this is quite a tricky deck to play to a high standard.
 It requires a broad knowledge of the metagame so you use your removal efficiently, and an aptitude for calculating potential damage based on the key Legendary cards outlined above, in conjunction with the trigger cards in your hand.

 While it's a fiddly deck to play well, our Highlander Priest guide contains one of the best deck lists you can make use of right now.
 We've also got some advice for surviving the Mulligan phase and handling individual opponents on the ladder.
 Finally we wrap things up with a complete breakdown of all the card synergies contained in this particular version of the deck.